 And finally, it remembers the last temperature you used.
 This is a small but nice little feature—I’ve been known to hit the power button instead of the countdown button, and it’s nice not to have to re-set the EasyPress’s temperature if I do that!

 Heat Settings for the Cricut EasyPress

 Speaking of heat settings, are you wondering what heat settings you should use?
 The EasyPress comes with a Quick Reference Guide—which, of course, I immediately misplaced (my craft room is a glittery black hole).
-There is also a super-handy interactive online guide, which you can see here.
+There is also a super-handy interactive online guide.

 But if you don’t have your reference guide and you don’t want to hop online to Cricut’s site, I made a printable EasyPress heat settings guide, so you can download and reference!